-3.Add the sugar to the butter mixture, ¼ cup at a time, beating 1 minute after each addition.
-Mix in the eggs one at a time until incorporated.
-Add in your peanut butter and mix to combine.
-Scrape down the sides of the bowl after each addition.
-Combine the buttermilk and the vanilla extract in a liquid measuring cup.
-With the mixer on low speed, add the dry ingredients alternately with the wet ingredients, beginning and ending with the dry ingredients and mixing just until incorporated.
+- Alternate dry ingredients with buttermilk.
+With the mixer on low speed, add the dry ingredients alternately with the buttermilk/vanilla mixture, beginning and ending with the dry ingredients and mixing just until incorporated.
 Scrape down the sides of the bowl and mix for 15 seconds longer.

 For the peanut butter filling

+- Mix all ingredients together.
 In a stand mixer bowl, using your paddle attachment combine all ingredients and mix to combine.
-You can also do this with a hand mixer in a mixing bowl as well.
-If all you have is a whisk, make sure your ingredients are room temperature and use those muscles!
-Keep refrigerated until ready to use!
-Once your cupcakes are cooled, remove the center and fill with the peanut butter mousse.
+You can also do this with a hand mixer in a mixing bowl or by hand with a wooden spoon.
+Keep refrigerated until ready to use.

 For the frosting